Mayseless/zebrafish-olfactory-bulb-odor-preference/README.md

 If you use these scripts or the data provided, please cite:

 > Mayseless, O., Navajas Acedo, J., Wan, Y., Hahaut, V., Picelli, S., Friedrich, R.W., \& Schier, A.F.
-(2026).Spatial transcriptional modules in the zebrafish olfactory bulb reflect odor preference.
+(2026).
+Odor preference maps to cohesive transcriptional domains in the olfactory bulb.